SimpleELN-Team/SimpleELN-Documentation/source/installation/personal/installer.rst

             Here is a step-by-step guide to installing SimpleELN **Personal Edition** on macOS using the DMG file:

-            1. Download the installer application file (SimpleELN-Personal-darwin-{arch}-{version}.dmg for Mac) from the official website or a trusted source.
+            1. Download the installer application file (:custom-color-primary-bold:`SimpleELN-Personal-darwin-{arch}-{version}.dmg` for Mac) from the official website or a trusted source.
             2. Open the DMG file using the default macOS application or any other disk image viewer.
             3. A virtual disk will appear on your desktop.
 Double-click it to mount the disk.
             4. Inside the mounted disk, you will find the SimpleELN application.
 Drag it to the **Applications** folder.